 Representing Clients in Coal Mining & Natural Gas Accidents

-DiTrapano Barrett DiPiero McGinley & Simmons, PLLC has unique experience handling coal mining and railroad workers’ compensation claims.
+DiPiero Simmons McGinley & Bastress, PLLC has unique experience handling coal mining and railroad workers’ compensation claims.
 We helped recover more than $60 million on behalf of the West Virginia workers’ compensation fund from mining companies that were not paying contract miners who were injured on the job.
 The mining companies had massive unpaid debts, and we worked to assist the fund in recovering those monies for injured individuals.

 We also handle many natural gas accidents that take place at industrial locations such as oil rigs, plants, and oil refineries.
 Natural gas is flammable and dangerous, and there is a high probability of injury in this line of work.
 We understand the level of investigation and representation necessary to resolve these cases.
 We are committed to advocating for injured workers and working as a team to secure the best possible settlement on their behalf.